Web Log Analytics¶

 - –recorders=N Sets a specific number of threads.
 We recommend matching it to the number of CPU cores in the system.

-- –recorder-max-payload-size=N The importer uses the Piwik PRO bulk tracking feature in order to boost speed.
+- –recorder-max-payload-size=N When importer uses the Piwik PRO bulk tracking feature in order to boost speed (option –enable-bulk-tracking), this option configures max number of tracking requests that bulk request can contain.
 Adjust the number of pageviews (or log lines) to see what generates the best performance.

 More information about log import parameters can be found using the help parameter: